latex3/babel/docs/index.md

 ![Babel](media/babel-top.png)

 <p align='center'>
-**Localization and internationalization ◾ pdfTeX, LuaTeX and XeTeX**
+<strong>Localization and internationalization ◾ pdfTeX, LuaTeX and XeTeX</strong>
 </p>

-Blah, blah

 This is the home page for Babel, a multilingual environment for latex (and sometimes plain) for the three basic engines (pdfTeX, LuaTeX and XeTeX).
 Its aim is to provide a localization framework for different languages, scripts, and cultures based on the latest advances in Unicode and other technologies.